TreyBMorris/notes/linux/linux.md

 sudo apt update
 sudo apt upgrade
 ```
-For an explination of what sudo is, please see the useful linux commands cheetsheet link at the top.
+For an explnation of what sudo is, please see the useful linux commands cheatsheet link at the top.

 Resources